Skip to main content ] Facebook Twitter Member area

 In cases where your older loved one has issues with their hearing, crowds or sensory overload, you should be mindful of the room size, the number of guests, and how loud it is.

-If you are hosting the event inside, you may want to try spreading people out at different tables, instead of squeezing everyone all together.
-Or ensuring that the Christmas music isn’t too overwhelming in the background.
+If you are hosting the event inside, you may want to try spreading people out at different tables, instead of squeezing everyone all together or ensuring that the Christmas music isn’t too overwhelming in the background.

-All these environmental changes can make difference in food consumption on the day for older family members.
+All these environmental changes can make a difference in food consumption on the day for older family members.

 Add sparkle to your Christmas meals

-During these times with families, it can be a great opportunity to pull out old family favourite recipes.
+During these times with families, it can be a great opportunity to pull out old family favourite recipes

 If your mum is a big fan of trifle during the festive season, it can be a perfect treat to bring out on the day.